DWMMI/DWMMI/README.md

 -->
 # Hello, World! 👋🌐

 Welcome to my corner of the code universe!
 I'm **Dichao**, and this is my GitHub repository where I store all the magic ✨.
-Feel free to explore, contribute, and let me know what you think!
+Feel free to explore and contribute!

 ## About Me

 I'm a passionate developer who loves to turn coffee into code.
 My journey in the world of programming has been filled with exciting challenges and endless learning.
-I specialize in **Java**, and I'm always eager to expand my horizons.
+I'm always eager to expand my horizons.

 ---
 Happy coding! 🚀